zkonduit/ezkl/README.md

 ### no security guarantees

 Ezkl is unaudited, beta software undergoing rapid development.
 There may be bugs.
 No guarantees of security are made and it should not be relied on in production.

+> NOTE: Because operations are quantized when they are converted from an onnx file to a zk-circuit, outputs in python and ezkl may differ slightly.